 - Dash Of Red Pepper Flakes

-- 1 Large Clove of Garlic, Chopped
+- 2 Large Cloves of Garlic, Finely Chopped

 - Squeeze dry to remove excess water.

-- Place on a platter, and serve.
+- Place on a platter, and serve warm or at room temperature.